seomoz/qless/README.md

 Features
 ========

-1. __Client Managed__ -- Just run a Redis 2.6 instance, point your workers at it.
 1. __Jobs don't get dropped on the floor__ -- Sometimes workers drop jobs.
 Qless automatically picks them back up and gives them to another worker
 1. __Tagging / Tracking__ -- Some jobs are more interesting than others.
 Track those